petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

     cd /DevSample
     ```

-9. Run the following commands to create a new folder named **FabmedicalK8s** and navigate into the folder.
+9. Run the following commands to create a new folder named **FabmedicalK8s** and navigate to the folder.

     ```
     mkdir FabmedicalK8s